Bridging Loan Example

-One of the main uses of a bridging loan is where an applicant does not want to miss out on the purchase a new property (to upsize/downsize/move areas etc.) but have yet to sell their current property.
+One of the main uses of bridge loans is where an applicant does not want to miss out on the purchase of a new property (to upsize/downsize/move areas etc.) but have not yet sold their current property.

 |Current property valuation:||£800,000|

 |New property valuation:||£500,000|

 |New loan required (the applicant has £200,000 cash)||£300,000|